snototter/viren2d/README.md

-# viren2d
+# viren2d - Vision & Rendering 2D
-A light-weight 2D rendering toolbox for various computer vision tasks.
+This is a light-weight 2D rendering toolbox to easily (and aesthetically) visualize common computer vision results (think of detections, trajectories, and the like).

+This toolbox uses the [Cairo graphics library](https://www.cairographics.org/) under the hood.

 How to pronounce viren2d?
 "vi" as in "vision", "ren" as in "rendering": "vi-ren-2d"